 - Check out Whole / Self Liberation who run free and paid webinars, offer one-one one sessions, and do free monthly community calls for people who are wanting to get more involved in integrating social justice with personal development and business.

 - Check out B-Corp to learn about using business as a force for good and/or to apply to become B-Corp certified (I am – YAY!).

-- I am currently doing Andréa Ranae’s Coaching As Activism program and Desiree Adaway and Ericka Hines Diversity Is An Asset 101 and Social Justice Intensive programs too.
+- I am currently doing Andréa Ranae’s Coaching As Activism program and recently completed Desiree Adaway and Ericka Hines Diversity Is An Asset 101 and Social Justice Intensive programs too.
 I strongly recommend all of these programs if you are wanting to learn more about how you can integrate social justice into your life, relationships, work and more.

 Book keeping and accounting:

 - I use and love Xero* for book keeping.